 Welcome, friends and family, to our blog.
 Please subscribe if you’d like to see what we’re up to and see where we are.
 We’ve been writing since we moved aboard in June 2017, simply select old posts from the drop down menu in the top left.
 Feel free to leave comments!

 Since we've told people that we moved aboard and are planning on cruising, there are a few common questions that we get asked.
 Here are a few of them:

 Who are you?
 A family of 5 and a fat boat cat.
-Currently one daughter is a research scientist in San Francisco and one is in college at Western Washington University in Bellingham, Washington.
-On board are Jack, a high schooler, Alexa, the mom & one that makes things happen, Pat, the Captain and one who fixes things, and Gilligan the super chonky boat cat.
+Currently our daughter is a research scientist in San Francisco, our middle child is in finishing a degree in Visual Media in Bellingham, Washington and our youngest is working on a computer programming degree at Boise State in Idaho.
+Since they've all left the boat now, on board are just Alexa, the mom & one that makes things happen, Pat, the Captain and one who fixes things, and Gilligan the super chonky boat cat, who does nothing.

 Where are you?
 We are now on our second Nordhavn.
 After living aboard N4637 for a year in Washington, we cruised from Gig Harbor, WA to San Francisco, CA in the summer of 2018.
 We sold her in San Francisco to upsize to N5020, which we bought in Rhode Island.
 We cruised her down the east coast of the US that Fall.
 The end of January 2019, we had her shipped from Florida to La Paz, Mexico.
-We are currently cruising the Sea of Cortez, mostly based in Banderas Bay and Puerto Vallarta Area.
+We are currently cruising Mexico, mostly based in La Cruz de Huanacaxtle in Banderas Bay.